leocadiob7576/cyoa-project/situations/park.md

 # The Park

-You go the park with your dog and your dog starts running in a random direction.
-Do you follow him/her or do you you call him/her back?
+You go the park with your dog and your dog starts running in random direction crazily.
+Do you follow your dog or do you you call your dog back?

 [You call your dog back](callDog.md)